Kp-hash/Automattic-sqltest/README.md

 # Automattic-sqltest
-This was a pre-interview test SQL test I had to pass to get an interview at Automattic.
+This was a pre-interview  SQL test I had to pass to get an interview at Automattic.